Artem-Viveritsa/FusionJewelryToolkit/README.md

 2. Click the `+` button and choose "Script or Add-in from my computer".
 3. Select the `FusionJewelryToolkit` folder and click Open.
 4. To make the add-in run automatically when Fusion starts, enable the "Run on Startup" checkbox.
-5. After installation, the commands appear under Solid → Create.
+5. After installation, a new "Jewelry Toolkit" panel will appear in the Utilities section of the toolbar with all commands organized in one place.

 Note: This add-in uses the Custom Feature Fusion API, which is currently in preview.
 Future Fusion 360 updates may require changes to the add-in.

-## What's new in version 0.7.1
+## What's new in version 0.8.0
-- **GemstonesOnFaceAtPoints**: Now supports selecting vertices and construction points in addition to sketch points.
-- **GemstonesOnFaceAtCurve** & **GemstonesOnFaceBetweenCurves**: Now support selecting model edges (BRep edges) as rails, not just sketch curves.
-- **Internal Improvements**: Refactored geometry handling for better stability and flexibility.
+- **New Commands (Early Preview):**
+  - **SurfaceUnfold**: Unfold curved surfaces or meshes to flat 2D sketches for pattern creation
+  - **ObjectsRefold**: Refold flat patterns back onto curved surfaces with automatic body wrapping
+  - ⚠️ **Note**: These features are experimental and in early preview stage.
+Feedback welcome!
+- **UI Improvements**: All commands now organized in a dedicated "Jewelry Toolkit" custom panel for easier access.
 - See [full changelog](CHANGELOG.md) for complete version history.

 ---

 ![Gemstones icon](commands/GemstonesOnFaceAtPoints/resources/32x32@2x.png)
 ## GemstonesOnFaceAtPoints — Place round gemstones on a face at specified points
-- **Description:** Creates round-cut gemstone bodies at selected points on a chosen face.
+- **Description:** Creates round-cut gemstone bodies at selected points on a chosen face or construction plane.
 Supports sketch points, vertices, and construction points.
-- **Selection:** 1 face and one or more points (sketch points, vertices, or construction points).
-The face may have any curvature or complexity; the points do not need to lie directly on the face.
+- **Selection:** 1 face or construction plane and one or more points (sketch points, vertices, or construction points).
+The face/plane may have any curvature or complexity; the points do not need to lie directly on the face/plane.
 - **Key parameters:**
   - **Size** — Gemstone diameter.
 Default: `1.5 mm`.
 Determines the overall size of the gemstone.
   - **Flip (orientation)** — Flip the stone orientation.
 Reverses the direction the gemstone faces relative to the surface.
 Default: `false`.